utdata/icj-cli-tools/lectures/bash/bash-01-terminal.md

 ## Code examples in lessons

-When I write out commands for you to type, I will include a `$` at the beginning to indicate this should go at the prompt in your shell.
+When I give example commands for you to type, you may see a `$` at the beginning to indicate this should go at the prompt in your terminal.
 DON'T TYPE IN THE $.

 `$ pwd`